ngi-nix/summer-of-nix/facilitators.md

 # 2024 Summer of Nix: Call for mob facilitators

 We are looking for mob facilitators to run 160 hours of [remote mob programming](https://www.remotemobprogramming.org/) sessions over 13 weeks between May and September 2024 for this year’s [Summer of Nix](https://github.com/ngi-nix/summer-of-nix).

-# Requirements

-You should have extensive experience with mob programming.
-You should be confident that you could bring a group of developers who are mob programming novices to success within a few weeks.
-This requires leadership and programming skills.
-Nix experience is a bonus.
+You are tasked to assemble a team who may have no experience with mob programming and guide them into successful collaboration and productivity.

-Your main responsibility will be to assemble a team and facilitate their work.
-You will be in charge of the process — such as keeping to the schedule and following software development best practices — as well as the outcome of your team’s work: getting selected free and open source software (FOSS) to work reliably on a whim.
+You will be in charge of the process, including keeping to the schedule and following software development best practices — as well as the outcome of the team’s work: getting selected free and open source software (FOSS) to work reliably on a whim.

+# Profile

+An optimal applicant would meet the following:

+- Extensive experience with software development
+- Firm grasp on best practices such as test driven and atomic commits
+- Excellent control of git, including rewriting history and conflict resolution
+- Team coaching experience
+- Nix experience is a bonus.

 # Compensation and benefits